jewel/clearskies/protocol/core.md

 =========================

 The ClearSkies protocol is a two-way (or multi-way) directory synchronization protocol, inspired by BitTorrent Sync.
-It is a friend-to-friend protocol as opposed to a peer-to-peer protocol, meaning that files are only shared with computers that are given an access key -- never anonymously.
+It is a friend-to-friend protocol, as opposed to a peer-to-peer protocol, meaning that files are only shared with computers that are given an access key -- never anonymously.